 Both truck owner operators and, in the majority of cases, the drivers that are hired to haul the freight load for them are considered 1099 independent contractors (though a small percentage of truck drivers are W-2 employees at trucking companies).

 As self-employed workers, all drivers of freight trucks are responsible for filing quarterly estimated tax payments as well as end-of-year tax returns with the IRS for two main categories of taxes: income tax and self-employment tax.
+Check out our guide to file 1099 driver taxes.

 Independent contractors pay both federal and state income taxes.